marcusgchan/reci-one/README.md

 - Currently, most features are still in development

 ## Tech Stack
-- This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+- This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack
-- T3-Stack: React, React Query, tRPC, TypeScript, Zod, Prisma, NextAuth, NextJs, MySQL
+- T3-Stack: React, React Query, tRPC, TypeScript, Zod, Prisma, NextAuth, NextJS, MySQL
 - Images are stored in S3 in production and in a minIO container during local development
 - Using PlanetScale for production and MySQL docker image for local development
 - Docker is used for the dev environment
+- Hosted on Vercel in production

 ## How to run
 - Install docker and run the daemon